Chapter 9 : Rose. --- The Letter.

 She picked up the letter again.

-Rose immediately threw it aside again.
-The bile was beginning to rise in her throat.
+Rose immediately threw it aside again, feeling the tension she’d mostly shed at Scorpius’s building up again.
 This would be it.
 Narcissa Malfoy would insult her, or tell her to stay away from Scorpius, or just be so perfectly polite that it would be abundantly clear that she really hated Rose.
-And once that happened, her relationship with Scorpius would be poisoned.
-They'd never be able to forget this.
-She'd be unwilling to give his family another chance and he would end it.
-They would be over.
-She -
+And once that happened, her relationship with Scorpius was going to be a lot more strained.
+What if it led to fights and resentment?
+What if -

 She brushed the letter onto the floor, threw a pillow on top of it for good measure, and stared up at the ceiling trying to think about anything but what she was sure was her impending break up.

 She didn't know how long it was until there was a knock at her door.
 After a moment, Lucy stuck her head in.
-“Rosie, I'm going to start – Rose, what's wrong?”
+“Rosie, do you want any tea – oh, no, Rose, what's wrong?”

 Rose grunted and rolled over to face the wall.
 Part of her wanted Lucy to just go away and leave her to her misery.
 Another part – a bigger part – wanted Lucy to comfort her, but she certainly wasn't going to ask.